dcycle/d6_to_d8_migration_example/README.md

 Drupal 6 content
 -----

-On your Drupal 6 site, 50 nodes should automatically be created with the following data:
+On your Drupal 6 site, a number of nodes should automatically be created with the following data:

  * A content type called `legacy_type_one`
   * Should contain a select field `field_select` with items "one, two, three"